ga4gh/cat-vrs/docs/source/introduction.rst

     :alt: The figure depicts a hypothetical variant where an ACT sequence has been inserted directly 3' of a ACTG sequence.
 While this would not be considered a duplication variant in the HGVS nomenclature due to the intervening G base pair, it could appear in other resources as a duplication of the preceeding ACT sequence, or alternately simply as an insertion of ACT.
 This implies that the catgorical variant descriptor "duplication" has different meanings across different resources.

-On the other hand, it is also the often the case that spurious ambiguity exists within resources.
+On the other hand, it is also often the case that spurious ambiguity exists within resources.
 The figure depicts a hypothetical case where compared to a reference sequence ACT, the variant sequence is ACCCCCT.
-In HVGS, this variant could either be described as an insertion of 4 C nucleotides, or else a five repetitions of the single nucleotide sequence C.  This demonstrates spurious ambiguity of categorical variant descriptors, as both categorical variants desribe two sets with all and only the same member variants.
+In HVGS, this variant could either validly be described as an insertion of 4 C nucleotides, or else a five repetitions of the single nucleotide sequence C.  This demonstrates spurious ambiguity of categorical variant descriptors, as both categorical variants desribe two sets with all and only the same member variants.

 .. image:: images/CatVar-CatVar-spurious-ambiguity.png
-    :width: 60%
+    :width: 40%
     :align: center
     :alt: The figure depicts a hypothetical case where compared to a reference sequence ACT, the variant sequence is ACCCCCT.
 In HVGS, this variant could either be described as an insertion of 4 C nucleotides, or else a five repetitions of the single nucleotide sequence C.  This demonstrates spurious ambiguity of categorical variant descriptors, as both categorical variants desribe two sets with all and only the same member variants.

+Discussion
+@@@@@@@@@@

 In summary, a crucial step in the course of genomic variant interpretation is assayed-categorical variant matching, where one determines all and only those categorical variants to whoch the assayed variant in question is a member.
 Successful assayed-categorical variant matching makes it possible to connect evidence to support or refute determinations of pathogenicity and/or oncogenicity of the assayed variants.
 In a different but related use case, categorical-categorical variant matching is crucial to the process of data harmonization and knowledgebase curation.